Asqatasun/Asqatasun/Create-a-rule-:-Getting-started.md

 }
 ```
-## Nomenclature based Check rule
-Tanaguru uses the concept of nomenclature to create dynamic lists that then can be used as white lists or black lists.

-Let's consider the check of the doctype validity.
-To avoid to hard-code in the rule implementation the exhaustive list of allowed doctype declarations, a nomenclature can be used to handle them.
-The addition of a new one (HTML6 ?) consists in inserting a new entry in database, without modifying a line of the code.
-You can have a look at the DoctypeValidityChecker implementation for more details.

 ## Site level rule
 Tanaguru enables to create rules at site level, in other words, make cross-pages checks.